 3) He left out Job's children.

-The third major problem I have with Origen is that only pagans are seen celebrating their birthdays in the Bible, and he gives Pharaoh and Herod Antipas as his evidence.
+The third major problem I have with Origen is that he only gives Pharaoh and Herod Antipas as his evidence.
 Except .. he left out Job's children.
 Given what we know about Job and how he would pray with his children, we can see they were clearly faithful people.
 Only, they were faithful people who knew how to party.
-That doesn't make them pagans.
+That doesn't make them bad people or pagans.

-Is Origen as an example of what the early church believed about birthdays.
+Is Origen as an example of what the early church believed about birthdays?
 I would not go so far as to hold Origen up as the standard for his time.
 He was influential and respected, but some of his ideas were unconventional.
+If this was typical, peddlers of paganism would find other authors of his time to quote.

 And that, dear reader, is yet another in a long line of examples of how people will quote mine for things that want to hear regardless of all else.